The Tasty Thirteen: Oklahoma's Heavenly Barbecue Restaurants

 Barbecue, barbeque, BBQ or bar-b-q: no matter how you spell it, the end result is nothing short of delicious.
 Smoked, braised, grilled, rubbed or smothered with sauce, Oklahoma’s delicious barbecue restaurants are waiting to serve up some tasty ‘que just how you like it.

 Oklahoma barbecue is known best for what it isn’t: not exclusive to one kind of meat, not as vinegary as some or as saucy as others.
 Instead, Oklahoma barbecue hits the mark, striking a perfect balance between other famous styles.
 Take a tour of Oklahoma’s barbecue standouts by visiting one of the BBQ hotspots listed below; and don’t forget to bring your appetite – you’ll need it!

 Van’s Pig Stand—Shawnee, Norman & Moore

-Van’s Pig Stand, or simply Van’s as it’s known to locals, began in Shawnee and has since spread to neighboring Norman and Moore.
+Van’s Pig Stand, or simply Van’s as it’s known to locals, began in Shawnee and has since spread to neighboring Norman.
 The original Van’s is located in an old service station and has a vintage feel to it, while the newer restaurants each have a personality of their own.
 Despite the decorating differences, Van’s Pig Stand makes the list because of their perfectly smoky and spicy barbecue sauce that is mouthwatering on its own.
 Add a drop of it to Van’s perfectly smoked ribs, which have just the right amount of char outside and pink, tender meat inside, and you’ll be hooked.
 Make your meal “a Van” and they’ll throw in a side of their famous curly fries, many of which stretch over a foot long.